 To mitigate these barriers, we provide a number of additional support arrangements for working parents.

 Our shared parental leave policy includes generously enhanced pay, which matches the terms of our maternity pay exactly.
 This means that parents of any gender can take the same amount of leave and pay as a birthing parent is entitled to.
 In providing this enhanced pay, we hope to encourage parents of all gender identities to take up the option of leave and ensure our policies are inclusive of all parents.
+We’ve seen an uptake in shared parental leave over the last 12 months.

 We have a partnership with a UK-wide nursery childcare provider, which provides a discount to our employees to access reduced childcare fees, supporting parents when they would like to return to work.